Making It Know

 • 1-3 days later: Send an email extending your promotion or announcing its final hours.
 Create urgency by highlighting low-stock items or emphasizing that it’s the last chance for this sale.

 You don’t need a lot of content to make your emails work—it’s all about highlighting the products you already have and convincing subscribers to go to your shop.
+To get you started, Squarespace has customizable templates designed for this exact series of emails in Email Campaigns.

 How to measure your holiday email performance